Generic Name: Zolmitriptan Nasal Spray (zohl mi TRIP tan)

 - A very bad and sometimes deadly health problem called serotonin syndrome may happen.
 The risk may be greater if you take zolmitriptan nasal spray with drugs for depression, migraines, or certain other drugs.
 Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.

 - Very bad and sometimes deadly brain blood vessel problems like stroke have rarely happened with zolmitriptan nasal spray.
-Call your doctor right away if you have a change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+Call your doctor right away if you have weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 What are some other side effects of Zolmitriptan Nasal Spray?